 If you need to know how to protect resin statues in storage, use a slow, methodical routine.

-1. Clean the statue lightly before packing so dust does not grind into surfaces.
+1. For shoppers exploring this further, see display cases category.
+Clean the statue lightly before packing so dust does not grind into surfaces.
 2. Prepare a padded workspace before disassembly or handling.
 3. Remove detachable parts carefully, supporting both sides of each connection.
 4. Wrap separated parts in soft protective material without squeezing them tightly.
 5. Support the main body at strong structural areas, not delicate extensions.
 6. Place the heaviest parts so they cannot roll, lean, or press into thinner details.
 7. Fill empty space in the box so nothing shifts during movement.
 8. Label the box clearly so it is not stacked or handled carelessly later.

 For many collectors, the original manufacturer packaging is still the safest option if it is intact and clean.
 It was designed around the statue’s shape, which is a major advantage.